Debates in Archaeological Science

 The most interesting issues are those where different scientific methods produce contradictory results or where the scientific results are in conflict with other sources of archaeological information or established preconceptions.
 Often the reliability of the scientific analyses depends on the quality of the primary data gathered in the field.
 The science itself often turns out to be based on untested assumptions or incomplete knowledge, and you should not presuppose that it is always the conventional archaeological data that are at fault.
 All of this makes for a lively and rapidly developing field of study with a growing number of case studies.

 Whether you decide to choose stable isotopes and palaeodietary analysis or the most recent advances in research in ancient DNA, you will be expected to explore the ways in which science-based and archaeological investigations can be evaluated and integrated, to understand the current debates, and to assess critically the claims that are being made.

 The aim of the module is to raise awareness of the pace of advance in the archaeological sciences and the major route to publication via articles in peer reviewed journals.
 Students will be made aware of the progressive nature of archaeological science, with research building upon previous investigations, and the extent of discourse between scholars.
 Topics will highlight the role of scientific methods within archaeology and the potential (or otherwise) for broadening archaeological discourse.
-Students will be expected to select research articles published in the previous three years, but may include histographic overview within their chosen theme.
+Students will be expected to select research articles published in the previous five years, but may include histographic overview within their chosen theme.